Skip to main content

 Your Eloqua account may have a feature called Custom Objects.
 These are essentially extra “folders” to store data that doesn’t fit into Eloqua’s default fields.

-If your Eloqua account supports custom objects, we'll automatically create one after you connect the integation.
+If your Eloqua account supports custom objects, we'll automatically create one after you enable Custom Object Support when connecting the integration.

 Wistia will automatically create a custom object designed for video engagement data.
 There are no extra steps required on your end.